Evan-Kim2028/subgraph-query-portal/README.rst

 For Developers
 ========================
 Queryinterface is an abstract class that defines the interface for all subgraph queries via the :literal:`query()` method.

+Some reasons why a developer would want to contribute their subgraph queries to this project:
+- Provides a common interface for querying subgraphs
+- Provides polars dataframe output by default
+- Use existing subgraph queries as building blocks for other queries